Time-Uniform Confidence Spheres for Means of Random Vectors: Empirical-Bernstein bound

 for some constant $c$.
 Here we define $\widehat{\sigma}_0^2=1$.
-Our goal is to show that there exists a $c$ such that $\sqrt{n}W_n$, where $W_n$ is the width of the empirical-Bernstein interval in Theorem~\ref{thm:cs_bounded}, converges almost surely to a quantity upper bounded by $\zeta_\alpha \sigma\sqrt{ d\log(1/\alpha)}$, where $\zeta_\alpha$ is a constant (dependent on $\alpha$) to be determined later.
+Our goal is to show that there exists a $c$ such that $\sqrt{n}W_n$, where $W_n$ is the width of the empirical-Bernstein interval in Theorem~\ref{thm:cs_bounded}, converges almost surely to the quantity $\frac{\sigma}{1-\eps}\sqrt{2d\log(1/\eps) + 2\log(1/\alpha)}$.
 Our proof follows similar steps to \citet[Appendix E.2]{waudby2023estimating} who prove the result in the scalar setting.
 Most of the relevant mechanics still go through, however.

 We build up to the result via a sequence of lemmas.

 \begin{lemma} $\widehat{\sigma}_n^2$ converges to $\sigma^2$ almost surely. \end{lemma} \begin{proof} Decompose $\widehat{\sigma}_n^2$ as follows:

 Now, by the SLLN, the first sum converges to $\sigma^2$ almost surely.
 As for the second sum, write